How much do YouTubers make you wonder? How much do you think they make?

 This is not something that you should worry about since YouTube determines which ads to place in which videos.

-You can learn more on Adsense and how to set it up for your YouTube channel here.
+You can learn more about Adsense and how to set it up for your YouTube channel here.

 This number in and of itself varies depending on the creator.
 It varies so much in fact that two creators with the same number of views could get such a different compensation than when revealed could shock the audience.